nordeim/Account-Bookkeeping/create_database_schema (reference).md

 COMMENT ON COLUMN business.bank_accounts.bank_swift_code IS 'SWIFT code for international transfers';
 COMMENT ON COLUMN business.bank_accounts.currency_code IS 'Currency of the account';
 COMMENT ON COLUMN business.bank_accounts.opening_balance IS 'Initial balance when account was created';
-COMMENT ON COLUMN business.bank_accounts.current_balance IS 'Current balance in the account (calculated or denormalized)';
+COMMENT ON COLUMN business.bank_accounts.current_balance IS 'Current balance in the account';
 COMMENT ON COLUMN business.bank_accounts.last_reconciled_date IS 'Date of last bank reconciliation';
 COMMENT ON COLUMN business.bank_accounts.gl_account_id IS 'Associated GL account in the chart of accounts';